 It's related to abnormal hormone levels in the body, including high levels of insulin.

 Insulin is a hormone that controls sugar levels in the body.

 Many women with PCOS are resistant to the action of insulin in their body and produce higher levels of insulin to overcome this.

 This contributes to the increased production and activity of hormones like testosterone.

 Being overweight or obese also increases the amount of insulin your body produces.

 There's no cure for PCOS, but the symptoms can be treated.
-Speak to your GP if you think you may have the condition.
+Speak to a GP if you think you may have the condition.

 Medications are also available to treat symptoms such as excessive hair growth, irregular periods and fertility problems.

-If fertility medications are ineffective, a simple surgical procedure called laparoscopic ovarian drilling (LOD) may be recommended.
+If fertility medications are not effective, a simple surgical procedure called laparoscopic ovarian drilling (LOD) may be recommended.